warrieka/geopunt4Qgis/README.md

 About the author
 ----------------

 My name is **Kay Warrie**.
-I am geospatial data analyst and developer from Belgium.
+I am geospatial data-analyst and developer from Belgium.
 My current employer is the research department of the city of Antwerp.
-Professionaly I work on webmapping with ESRI arcgis-server or Mapbox Tilemill.
-I also maintain INSPIRE-compliant metadata as a part of the flemish Geodata Infrastruce (GDI).
+Professionaly I work on webmapping with ESRI arcgis-server or Mapbox Tilemill and on desktop GIS using arcgis or QGIS and other open source GIS.
+I also maintain INSPIRE-compliant metadata as a part of the Flemish Geodata Infrastruce (GDI).
 But above all I do all kinds of GIS analyses on city data.
 Most analyses are related to adressing-geocoding, spatial relationships,  proximity analyses (routing, service area's etc.) for environmental impact studies, zoning or construction permits.

 [Contact me](mailto:kaywarrie@gmail.com)